 3. Australian Homestay Network Homestay (AHN – School is responsible for the welfare)

 Facilities and Services

-St Peter’s Girls provides an out of school hours care (OSHC) service.
+St Peter’s Girls’ School provides an out of school hours care (OSHC) service.
 The service is registered and accredited so that parents can claim the Child Care Benefit and Child Care Rebate if applicable.

 Several facilities at St Peter’s Girls’ School are available for hire by the public and members of the School community.
-Including the Arts Centre, Chapel and sporting facilities.
+These include the Arts Centre, Chapel and sporting facilities.

-The Chapel is consecrated as an Anglican place of worship and plays a sacred and central role in the life of our School.
+The Chapel is consecrated as an Anglican place of worship and plays a sacred and central role in the life of St Peter’s Girls’ School.

-The School Shop sells uniform items and accessories, stationery, School memorabilia and second-hand uniforms.
+The School Shop sells uniform items and accessories, stationery, School memorabilia as well as second-hand uniforms.